• Ways to Cultivate MIndfulness

 Researchers at UC San Francisco found evidence that meditation may slow the rate of cellular aging.
 26 But how exactly does that work?
 First, we need to understand the function of telomeres.
 Telomeres are the cap at each end of a chromosome that protects our chromosomes from deterioration.
 Over time, telomeres shorten and cause our cells to age.
 This is where you might have heard the concept of biological aging.
 When you hear that a 50-year-old is biologically only 30 years old, this is because the length of their telomeres is more aligned with what you would typically expect to see in a 30-year-old.

-Constant stress is known to negatively impact telomere length.
+Constant stress is known to impact telomere length negatively.
 However, the researchers at UC San Francisco found that certain forms of meditation can have beneficial effects on telomere length and increase positive state of mind, thus preventing factors such as stress and depression from shortening telomere length.

 Health Benefit #10: Enhances Self-Awareness